 We cannot be certain that our operations or any aspects of our business do not or will not infringe upon or otherwise violate trademarks, patents, copyrights or other intellectual property rights held by third parties.
 We have been, and from time to time in the future may be, subject to legal proceedings and claims relating to the intellectual property rights of others.
 In addition, there may be other third-party intellectual property that is infringed by our products, services or other aspects of our business.
 We cannot assure you that holders of patents or trademarks purportedly relating to some aspect of our technology platform or business, if any such holders exist, would not seek to enforce such patents against us in China, the United States or any other jurisdictions.
 If we are found to have violated the intellectual property rights of others, we may be subject to liability for our infringement activities or may be prohibited from using such intellectual property, and we may incur licensing fees or be forced to develop alternatives of our own.
 In addition, we may incur significant expenses, and may be forced to divert management's time and other resources from our business and operations to defend against these third-party infringement claims, regardless of their merits.
 Successful infringement or licensing claims made against us may result in significant monetary liabilities and may materially disrupt our business and operations by restricting or prohibiting our use of the intellectual property in question.
 Finally, we use open source software in connection with our products and services.
-Companies that incorporate open source software into their products and services have, from time to time, faced claims challenging the ownership of open source software or noncompliance with open source licensing terms.
+Companies that incorporate open source software into their products and services have, from time to time, faced claims challenging the ownership of open source software and compliance with open source license terms.
+As a result, we could be subject to suits by parties claiming ownership of what we believe to be open source software or noncompliance with open source licensing terms.
 Some open source software licenses require users who distribute open source software as part of their software to publicly disclose all or part of the source code to such software and make available any derivative works of the open source code on unfavorable terms or at no cost.
 Any requirement to disclose our source code or pay damages for breach of contract could be harmful to our business, results of operations and financial condition.